jrblevin/deft/README.md

 Deft buffer directly.
 Calling `deft-find-file` will prompt for a file to open, just like `find-file`, but starting from `deft-directory`.
-If the file selected is in `deft-directory`, it is opened with the usual deft features (using `deft-text-mode`, automatic saving, automatic updating of the Deft buffer, etc.).
+If the file selected is in `deft-directory`, it is opened with the usual deft features (automatic saving, automatic updating of the Deft buffer, etc.).
 Otherwise, the file will be opened by `find-file` as usual.
 Therefore, you can set up a global keybinding for this function to open Deft files anywhere.
-For example, to use <kbd>C-x C-g</kbd>, a neighbor of <kbd>C-x C-f</kbd>, use the following:
+For example, to use <kbd>C-x C-g</kbd>, a neighbor of <kbd>C-x C-f</kbd>, use the
+following:

     (global-set-key (kbd "C-x C-g") 'deft-find-file)